-This guide to 10 rowing machine benefits is ideal for anyone thinking about introducing indoor rowing to their fitness regime.
 In recent years, rowing studios have opened all over the world, many gyms are running group classes and there's been a steep rise in purchases of rowing machines for personal use at home.
-And it's no surprise: the best rowing machines offer an endlessly adaptable and efficient workout that's suitable for all ages and levels of fitness in the comfort of your own home.
+And it's no surprise: the best rowing machines (opens in new tab) offer an endlessly adaptable and efficient workout that's suitable for all ages and levels of fitness.

 1. It uses all the major muscle groups